 The Demands of the Medical Equipment Market

-The increase is so large that ventilator designs are released to companies in other markets with suitable manufacturing capabilities.
+The increase is so large that ventilator designs had been released to companies in other markets with suitable manufacturing capabilities.
 In the UK for instance, the Ventilator Challenge UK has seen the design of a number of existing ventilator machines from Penlon and Smiths Group released to partnerships for assembly.
 The demand for the component parts has also escalated.
 These are much harder to manufacture elsewhere, replace or redesign for alternatives, as there is no time to perform full retest activity to confirm the suitability and quality.

 Are Harwin products in this market?